sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                     * thanks, in part, to my tireless efforts :)
             * The two language servers for Perl are not written by people who use neovim
                 * they use Perl language servers with "VSCode"
+                * they work mostly by happenstance because it's an open protocol
         * I wanted others to avoid my initial confusion
             * wrote this
     * Perl community has the best people